clusterlink-net/clusterlink/website/content/en/docs/main/tutorials/bookinfo/index.md

 To setup three kind clusters:

-1. Install kind using [kind installation guide][].
+1. Install kind using the [kind installation guide][].
 2. Create a directory for all the tutorial files:

     ```sh
     mkdir bookinfo-tutorial && cd bookinfo-tutorial
     ```

-3. create three kind clusters:
+3. Create three kind clusters:

     ```sh
     kind create cluster --name=client